 Jones was coming off a close decision win over Dominick Reyes and Ngannou was on his title run prior to defeating Stipe Miocic at UFC 260.

 Now we see Ngannou ranging from a -175 to -220 after an impressive display of versatility against Cyril Gane, showing incredible improvements since his grappling.
 Bettors can expect Francis to be anywhere from -250 come fight night.

 We will track the betting props for Ngannou by KO or Jones by decision, once those lines are released.

 Is Ngannou really a “One Trick Pony”?

 Ngannou and Jones have gotten into some Twitter spats recently.
 Jones claims that Ngannou’s only way to defeat Jones is by knocking him out.
 A dig in terms that “The Predator” lacks skills in other elements of MMA.

-Prior to the Miocic rematch it was hard to gauge how much Ngannou had evolved as a fighter.
-It was clear that Ngannou’s boxing, takedown defense and general fight IQ has increased significantly.
-I would not be surprised if Ngannou starts to show different areas of his skillset against Jone or a rematch against Derrick Lewis.
+Prior to the Miocic rematch, it was hard to gauge how much Ngannou had evolved as a fighter.
+It was clear that Ngannou’s boxing, takedown defense, and general fight IQ have increased significantly.
+I would not be surprised if Ngannou starts to show different areas of his skill set against Jones or a rematch against Derrick Lewis.

 Jon Jones Leaves First Row Management

 News broke recently “Bones” Jones and his manager Malki Kawa part ways after 11 years.
 Good ol’ uncle Chael breaks down his perception of how this separation happened.